Jiang0307/IMS-Quantifier/README.md

 9. **Percentage_To_Be_Executed:** the percentage of requests in the input trace file that should be executed.
 Range = {all integer values in the range 1 to 100}.
 10. **Relay_Count:** the number of times that the trace execution should be repeated.
 Range = {all positive integer values}.
 11. **Time_Unit:** the unit of arrival times in the input trace file.
 Range = {PICOSECOND, NANOSECOND, MICROSECOND}

-## Analyze MQSim's XML Output
-You can use an XML processor to easily read and analyze an MQSim output file.
-For example, you can open an MQSim output file in MS Excel.
-Then, MS Excel shows a set of options and you should choose "Use the XML Source task pane".
-The XML file is processed in MS Excel and a task pane is shown with all output parameters listed in it.
-In the task pane on the right, you see different types of statistics available in the MQSim's output file.
-To read the value of a parameter, you should:<br />
-1. Drag and drop that parameter from the task source pane to the Excel sheet.,<br />
-2. Right click on the cell that you have dropped the parameter and select *XML* > *Refresh XML Data* from the drop-down menue.

-The parameters used to define the output file of the simulator are divided into categories:

-### Host
-For each defined IO_Flow, the following parameters are shown:
-1. **Name:** The name of the IO flow, e.g. Host.IO_Flow.Synth.No_0
-2. **Request_Count:** The total number of requests from this IO_flow.
-3. **Read_Request_Count:** The total number of read requests from this IO_flow.
-4. **Write_Request_Count:** The total number of write requests from this IO_flow.
-5. **IOPS:** The number of IO operations per second, i.e. how many requests are served per second.
-6. **IOPS_Read:** The number of read IO operations per second.
-7. **IOPS_Write:** The number of write IO operations per second.
-8. **Bytes_Transferred:** The total number of data bytes transferred across the interface.
-9. **Bytes_Transferred_Read:** The total number of data bytes read from the SSD Device.
-10. **Bytes_Transferred_write:** The total number of data bytes written to the SSD Device.
-11. **Bandwidth:** The total bandwidth delivered by the SSD Device in bytes per second.
-12. **Bandwidth_Read:** The total read bandwidth delivered by the SSD Device in bytes per second.
-13. **Bandwidth_Write:** The total write bandwidth delivered by the SSD Device in bytes per second.
-14. **Device_Response_Time:** The `average` SSD device response time for a request, in nanoseconds.
-This is defined as the time between enqueueing the request in the I/O submission queue, and removing it from the I/O completion queue.
-15. **Min_Device_Response_Time:** The minimum SSD device response time for a request, in nanoseconds.
-16. **Max_Device_Response_Time:** The maximum SSD device response time for a request, in nanoseconds.
-17. **End_to_End_Request_Delay:** The `average` delay between generating an I/O request and receiving a corresponding answer.
-This is defined as the difference between the request arrival time, and its removal time from the I/O completion queue.
-Note that the request arrival_time is the same as the request enqueue_time, when using the multi-queue properties of NVMe drives.
-18. **Min_End_to_End_Request_Delay:** The minimum end-to-end request delay.
-19. **Max_End_to_End_Request_Delay:** The maximum end-to-end request delay.